Dilbert: Criticism and parody

-Media analyst Norman Solomon and cartoonist Tom Tomorrow said Adams's caricatures of corporate culture seem to project empathy for white-collar workers, but the satire ultimately plays into the hands of upper corporate management itself.
+Media analyst Norman Solomon and cartoonist Tom Tomorrow said Adams' caricatures of corporate culture seem to project empathy for white-collar workers, but the satire ultimately plays into the hands of upper corporate management itself.
 Solomon describes the characters of Dilbert as dysfunctional, none of whom occupies a position higher than middle management, and whose inefficiencies detract from general corporate values such as productivity and growth.
 Dilbert and his coworkers often find themselves baffled or victimized by the whims of managerial behavior, but they never seem to question it openly.
 Solomon cites the Xerox corporation's use of Dilbert strips and characters in internally distributed pamphlets:

 Xerox management had recognized what more gullible Dilbert readers did not: Dilbert is an offbeat sugary substance that helps the corporate medicine go down.
 The Dilbert phenomenon accepts—and perversely eggs on—many negative aspects of corporate existence as unchangeable facets of human nature...
 As Xerox managers grasped, Dilbert speaks to some very real work experiences while simultaneously eroding inclinations to fight for better working conditions.

 Adams responded in the February 2, 1998, strip and in his book The Joy of Work with a sarcastic reiteration.

 In 1997, Tom Vanderbilt wrote in a similar vein in The Baffler magazine:

 Labor unions haven't adopted Dilbert characters as insignia.
 But corporations in droves have rushed to link themselves with Dilbert.
 Why?
 Dilbert mirrors the mass media's crocodile tears for working people—and echoes the ambient noises from Wall Street.